MicrosoftDocs/win32/desktop-src/SecCrypto/certstoreprovfindcert.md

 ---
-Description: Enumerates or finds the first or next certificate in an external store that matches specified criteria. ms.assetid: 1129a372-4d7c-454e-969b-26a1d6037bc0
+description: Enumerates or finds the first or next certificate in an external store that matches specified criteria. ms.assetid: 1129a372-4d7c-454e-969b-26a1d6037bc0
 title: CertStoreProvFindCert callback function ms.topic: reference